 This course emphasizes the development of technical proficiency through the use of the basic concepts of vector (using Adobe Illustrator) and raster (using Adobe Photoshop).
-Terminology of software tools, file formats, and image development will be learned using Mac operating systems.
+Terminology of software tools, file formats, and image development will be learned.

 GDSG 2433 Typography (3 credit hours)